biologyguy/BuddySuite/README.md

 `$: ﻿seqbuddy seqs1.gb seqs2.embl seqs3.fasta --pull_records "[XN]M" | alignbuddy --generate_alignment mafft | alignbuddy --enforce_triplets | phylobuddy --generate_tree raxmlHPC-SSE3 | phylobuddy --root`

-BuddySuite is a Python3 project, developed and tested on Linux and Mac OS X. It should generally work on Windows as well, but testing on Windows has been extremely limited.
+BuddySuite is a Python3 project, developed and extensively tested on Linux and Mac OS X. Full release versions are also tested on Windows before release, so should work as expected on Vista and above.

 ## Getting started
 The simplest way to get up and running is: